Can CBD help with morning sickness, and is it safe to use when pregnant?

 Dr. James Lozada, an OB/GYN anesthesiologist at Northwestern University, believes that CBD interacts with cannabinoid receptors differently from THC.

 Dr. Lozada is concerned because the said receptors impact neonatal fetal brain development.
 Thus, he cautions women to take a safe approach by entirely avoiding CBD use.

 The same sentiments are held by Dr. Talitha Bruney, medical director for the Comprehensive Family Care Center, Department of Obstetrics & Gynecology and Women’s Health at Montefiore Health System.
 She is worried about the unregulated nature of the CBD oil industry, saying that there are no consistent formulations of CBD oil, as well as no firm guidelines on the delivery form and recommended dosage.

-A 2016 study on mice showed that THC inhibits the development of embryonic cells.
-While cannabis exposure in utero has been connected to early pregnancy failure, congenital abnormalities, and developmental delay, the mechanisms of such outcomes are mostly unexplained.
+In BMC Pharmacology and Toxicology Journal, a 2016 study on mice shows that THC inhibits the development of embryonic cells.
+While cannabis exposure in utero has been connected to early pregnancy failure, congenital abnormalities, and developmental delay, the mechanisms of such outcomes are mostly unexplained(15).

 Some Exceptions: CBD Oil on a Positive Perspective